 With a plummeting birth rate and ageing population, it might seem odd that such a high number of Singapore permanent residency (PR) applications get rejected.
 The truth is, immigration is a complex topic with many factors at play.
+Getting a PR in Singapore is not as easy as it seems.
 There is a long list of requirements for PR acceptance by the Singaporean government, which can be daunting for applicants.

 That’s where we come in.
-In this blog, we offer insight into the more common reasons that PR applications tend to get rejected.
+In this blog, we offer insight into getting PR in Singapore as well as the more common reasons that PR applications tend to get rejected.
 Our Immigration Specialists have a deep understanding of the system, leveraging this knowledge to help expatriates from across the globe discover a new life in Singapore.
 Read more here and get in touch if you have any questions!

 Singapore is deemed as one of the safest countries to live in, especially amongst the other Southeast Asian countries.
 Throughout the years, Singapore has gained world class recognition in the following: